 The six new mini games are:

-- Super Striker - A soccer mini game in which soccer balls are thrown at you and you must hit them and try to score goals.
-You also have to watch out for bombs that will also be thrown.
+- Super Striker - A soccer mini game in which soccer balls are thrown at the player and they must be hit to try to score goals.
+The player also has to watch out for bombs that will also be thrown.

-- Pinvaders - Pinvaders is a bowling mini game in which you can use two balls at once and you try to knock down the pins.
-The pins will continually come towards you, a lot like Space Invaders.
-If a pin reaches you then it is game over.
+- Pinvaders - Pinvaders is a bowling mini game in which the player can use two balls at once to try and knock down the pins.
+The pins will continually come towards the player, much like Space Invaders.
+If a pin reaches the player then it is game over.

-- Rapid Runner - Rapid runner is a sprinting mini game in which you try to see how far you can run in the allotted time.
-There are green zones on the track which are rest zones where you can rest for a second and you will gain a time bonus.
+- Rapid Runner - Rapid runner is a sprinting mini game in which the player tries to see how far they can run in the allotted time.
+There are green zones on the track which are rest zones where the player can rest for a second and will gain a time bonus.

 - Target Smash - Target Smash is a table tennis mini game in which there are scrolling targets on the opposing side of the table and the object is to hit the targets and get as many points as possible before time runs out.

-- Fruit Splatter - Fruit Splatter is a volleyball mini game where fruit is thrown over the net and you have to hit it.
-You also have to avoid bombs which will occasionally be thrown also.
+- Fruit Splatter - Fruit Splatter is a volleyball mini game where fruit is thrown over the net and the player has to hit it.
+Players also have to avoid bombs which will occasionally be thrown also.

-- King of the Ring - King of the Ring is a boxing mini game in which you must try and knock out as many opponents in rapid succession as possible.
+- King of the Ring - King of the Ring is a boxing mini game in which the player must try and knock out as many opponents in rapid succession as possible.

 The three new mascots are: